i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

 consumerWallet = new WalletApi(session)

 // Select an identity to use.
-In this example we get the one with alias set to 'consumer' const availableIdentities = await providerWallet.identityList({ alias: 'consumer' })
+In this example we get the one with alias set to 'consumer' const availableIdentities = await consumerWallet.identities.list({ alias: 'consumer' })

 // The consumer DID
 const consumerDid = availableIdentities[0]